pstackebrandt/radio-manager-client/README.md

+# Redio Manager Cliente

+## Content

+- Initial state created by rh of alfatraining during lesson.

-# Getting Started with Create React App
+## Getting Started with Create React App

+- Here follows the README created by create-react-app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).